David-Roklem/python-project-50/README.md

 ***

 ### A package for comparing two json/yaml files
-Files can be mixed (ex., one file is json, another one is yaml) There are three provided outputs:
+Files can be mixed (ex., one file is json, another one is yaml).
+There are three provided outputs:
 - **stylish** (set by default)
 - **plain**